 Feeding with a liquid or granular feed during the growing months (April-Sept) is recommended at least four times a year.
 Plants which prefer an acidic soil such as azaleas, magnolias, camellias and rhododendrons need a regular ericaceous feed to encourage their flowers and to keep their leaves green.

-Plants in Pots
+Planting Tips For Plants in Pots

 Plants in pots are higher maintenance and will need regular watering depending on the prevailing weather conditions.
 They must also be fed as above at least 4 times a year – more if possible.
 If the plants in pots are showing signs of suffering ie drooping leaves / yellowing leaves / leaves dropping off then they may need repotting into a larger pot.
 Bamboo particularly in pots needs lots and lots of water (but must be well-draining not sitting around the roots).